mtalhas960/ben10-api/README.md

 A RESTful API for retrieving information about aliens and characters from the Ben 10 cartoon series.
 This API allows users to fetch detailed information and attributes for each character and alien.

+## Live Link App

+You can access the live API at: [Ben 10 API](http://ben10restapi-fl6k4l0g.b4a.run/)

 ## Available Routes

 ### Aliens